-Powered by Google Optimize, Firebase A/B Testing helps you optimize your app experience by making it easy to run, analyze, and scale product and marketing experiments.
-It gives you the power to test changes to your app’s UI, features, or engagement campaigns to see if they actually move the needle on your key metrics (like revenue and retention) before you roll them out widely.
+Firebase A/B Testing helps you optimize your app experience by streamlining the way you run, analyze, and scale product and marketing experiments.
+It gives you the power to test changes to your app's UI, features, or engagement campaigns to see how they impact your key metrics (like revenue and retention) before you roll them out widely.

 A/B Testing works with FCM so you can test different marketing messages, and with Remote Config so you can test changes within your app.